Mazinger Toy Lines

 Go Nagai's Mazinger related mechas and characters have many different toy lines, developed since Mazinger first appeared in the 1970s.
 Some of the most well known ones are described here.

+Poppy (or Popy), a subsidiary of the Bandai Group, was the original manufacturer of the Mazinger Z action figures en the 1970s.
+Nowadays, Bandai's brand Tamashii Nations commercialises the Mazinger Z lines.

 Popy Jumbo Machinder

 Popy was a classic Japanese toy maker, creator of the Chogokin line of toys, which later folded into its parent company Bandai.
 When it released its Jumbo Machinder line, Mazinger Z was the first character chosen for the line.
 They were 22-24 inch tall, moderately articulated figures made of polyethylene.
 Later on, Great Mazinger and Grendizer models were made, with similar characteristics.
 They were also introduced in North America thanks to Mattel, who rebranded the line as Shogun Warriors.

 Some Mazinger Z villains, the Mechanical Beasts, were also ported to this line, though they didn't have the same format as the hero robot, being only 19-21 inches tall and made of soft vinyl.
 Originally intended only to be store displays, very few specimens of these evil mecha have survived and have become a coveted (and expensive) collector's item due to their rarity.
 At some point, it even remained unclear if some of them had ever actually been produced.
 The known produced models include: